Younesfdj/Write-ups/Hack.INI-2K23/Pwn/Ret2libc/README.md

 lets check the vuln() function

--The vuln() function is get a string of 36 chars from the user using the gets() function
+-The vuln() function is used to get a string of 36 bytes from the user using the gets() function

 ![App Screenshot](https://github.com/Younesfdj/Write-ups/blob/main/Hack.INI-2K23/Pwn/Ret2libc/screens/vuln.png)

-Since the program is using gets we could control the instruction pointer to point wherever we want but!, there's no a win function to print our flag also we cant inject arbitary code to get access to the machine since the stack is non-executable as the checksec shows
+Since the program is using gets we could control the instruction pointer to point wherever we want but!, there's no a win function that prints our flag also we cant inject arbitary code to get access to the machine since the stack is non-executable as the checksec shows
 ```
 └─$ checksec chall
 [*] '/home/sams/Desktop/hack.ini2k23/pwn/ret2libc/chall'